gittar/breathing-k-means/README.md

 # Breathing *k*-means

-This directory contains the reference implementation of "Breathing *k*-means", a new approximation algorithm for the $k$-means problem which typically improves significantly upon $k$-means++.
+This directory contains the reference implementation of "Breathing *k*-means", a new approximation algorithm for the *k*-means problem which typically improves significantly upon *k*-means++.
 For a full description see https://arxiv.org/abs/2006.15666

 ## Installation from pypi